jamesnuanez/node-mongo-starter-app/readme.md

 * (no CSS)

 ## To Do
-* Install and configure Passport.js
+* Nodemailer
+* Password reset
-* Reset password
+* Invite users
-* Edit account
+* Email account verification
-  - change email
-  - change password
-* Handle all routes logged in or out
+* Handle external routes when logged in
-  - if logged in and viewing external site, show link to account
+  - show message and link to account home page
-  - redirect login to home page
+  - block login and account creation forms
-  - redirect create-account to invite-user (?) (maybe with a flash message?)